-Investor profile Growth-oriented Currency of sub-fund EUR Sub-fund manager DWS Investment GmbH, and as sub-manager PIMCO Europe GmbH, Seidlstraße 24-24a, 80335 Munich, Germany Performance benchmark - Reference portfolio (risk benchmark) (absolute VAR) Leverage effect Up to 5 times the value of the investment sub-fund's assets Calculation of the NAV per share Each bank business day in Luxembourg and Frankfurt/Main.
+Investor profile Growth-oriented Currency of sub-fund EUR Sub-fund manager DWS Investment GmbH, and as sub-manager PIMCO Europe GmbH, Seidlstraße 24-24a, 80335 Munich, Germany Performance benchmark - Reference portfolio (risk benchmark) - (absolute VAR) Leverage effect Up to 5 times the value of the investme ent sub-fund's assets Calculation of the NAV per share Each bank business day in Grand Duchy of Luxembourg and Frankfurt/Main.
 A bank business day is any day on which banks are open for business and payments are processed in Luxembourg and Frankfurt/Main.
 Swing Pricing The sub-fund may apply Swing Pricing.
-If implemented, it will be disclosed in the fund facts section on the website of the Management Company www.dws.com.
+If implemented, it will be disclosed in the fund facts section on the website of the Management Company www.dws.com/fundinformation.
 Order acceptance All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value per share.
 Orders received by the Transfer Agent at or before 4:00 PM Luxembourg time on a valuation date are processed on the basis of the net asset value per share on the subsequent valuation date.
-Orders received after 4:00 PM Luxembourg time are processed on the basis of the net asset value per share on the basis of the net asset on the valuation date.
+Orders received after 4:00 PM Luxembourg time are processed on the basis of the net asset value per share on the valuation date immediately following that next valuation date.
 Value date In a purchase, the equivalent value is debited three bank business days after issue of the shares.
 The equivalent value is credited three bank business days after redemption of the shares.
-Fractional shares Up to three places after the decimal point Nature of shares Bearer shares represented by a global certificate Maturity date No fixed maturity

-Currency of share class LC, PFC, SC EUR Launch date LC, PFC, SC The date of launch will be determined by the Management Board of the Management Company.
-The Sales Prospectus will be updated accordingly.
-Initial issue price LC PFC SC 105 EUR (incl. front end load) 100 EUR 103 EUR (incl. front end load) Allocation of income LC, PFC, SC Accumulating Front end load (payable by the investor) LC PFC SC Up to 5% 0% Up to 3% Management Company Fee p.a. (payable by the sub-fund) LC PFC SC Up to 2.2% p.a.
+Fractional shares Up to three places after the decimal point Nature of shares Bearer shares represented by a global certificate Maturity date No fixed maturity Overview of the share classe s Currency of share class LC, PFC EUR Launch date LC PFC January 16, 2023 January 31, 2023 Initial issue price LC PFC 105 EUR (incl. front end load) 100 EUR Allocation of income LC, PFC Accumulating Front end load (payable by the investor) LC PFC Up to 5% 0% Management Company Fee p.a. (payable by the sub-fund) LC PFC Up to 2.2% p.a.
 Up to 1.4% p.a.
-Up to 1.2% p.a.
-Taxe d'abonnement (payable by the sub-fund) LC, PFC, TFC 0.05%
+Taxe d'abonnement (payable by the sub-fund) LC, PFC 0.05%

+PFC:

-Dilution adjustment (payable by the investor) PFC: A dilution adjustment of up to 3% based on the gross redemption amount may be charged dependent upon the length of time for which the shares have been held since subscription: Redemption after up to 1 year: up to 3% Redemption after over 1 year up to 2 years: up to 2% Redemption after over 2 years up to 3 years: up to 1% Redemption after over 3 years: 0% Placement fee PFC: Up to 3% for the benefit of the distributor. (payable by the sub-fund) Please see the general section of the Sales Prospectus for further explanation.
+A dilution adjustment of up to 3% based on the gross redemption amount may be charged dependent upon the length of time for which the shares have been held since subscription:

+Redemption after over 1 year up to 2 years: up to 2% Redemption after over 2 years up to 3 years: up to 1%

+Please see the general section of the Sales Prospectus for further explanation.

-For additional costs, see clause 13 of the general section of this Sales Prospectus.
+- For additional costs, see clause 13 of the general section of this Sales Prospectus.

 The Management Company may, at its discretion, partially or completely dispense with the dilution adjustment.